git/git-merge/breakouts/source-code-integrity.md

+# Source Code Integrity

+This breakout session was proposed to discuss source code integrity in the context of software supply chain security efforts like the SLSA framework and gittuf.
+After a round of introductions, the session discussed what SLSA is and its draft proposal for source code integrity (known as the SLSA source track).

 ## Open Discussion

 * SLSA is meant to establish standards / language to communicate how trustworthy development processes are
 * Breaks standards into levels: higher the level, the better the guarantees
 * V1.0 has Build track: how builders can secure transforming source code to build artifacts like binaries
   * Build level 1: protects against mistakes, documentation
   * Build level 2: protects against tampering after the build
   * Build level 3: some protections during build with isolation requirements, etc.
   * Build track allows for mapping a binary artifact to the source code that produced it
   * But raises the question about how to trust the source code
 * Q: does build level 3 include reproducible builds?
   * No, this was discussed extensively and was part of the spec pre v1.0
   * On a related note, there’s a separate track being worked on to get hardware attested trust for a build, that provides some similar guarantees